 - Best For: Fine, thin, or straight hair.

-- Function: It’s a dry dust that adds instant friction and lift at the roots.
-It creates a matte, airy finish.
+- Function: A dry dust that adds instant friction and lift at the roots, creating a matte, airy finish.

 - Recommendation: Use for gravity-defying messy looks.